 Tractor tires come in many shapes and sizes.
 When you change your tires, you should check your existing tires and make sure your new tires will fit properly.
 Tractor tires use three different formats: Standard, Radial and Metric.

 An example of tractor tire size expressed in Standard format would be “20.8-42”.
 The “20.8” means the tire is 20.8 inches wide and the “42” indicates the tire fits a 42-inch diameter wheel.
 The dash “-” indicates the tire construction is bias-ply (an "R" would be used if the tire were radial).

 We have included a basic tire conversion chart below.
-To convert from metric to imperial (millimeters to inches) you can divide the number by 25.4 to get the inches equivalent.
-To convert from imperial to metric you can multiple by 25.4 to get millimeter equivalent.
+To convert from metric to imperial (millimeters to inches), you can divide the number by 25.4 to get the inches equivalent.
+To convert from imperial to metric, multiple by 25.4 to get the millimeter equivalent.